-First of all, a formal ontology is not suitable for representing all aspects of reality that can be named.
-Because of its representational form, it is capable of being representational only with regards to clearly identifiable individual items, out there in reality, with relations that can – in principle - be verified or falsified as holding or not by independent persons.
-Examples of these would be cars, hammers, a shoe maker, a village, but would not include other aspects of reality such as “a” cloud, wave, wind all of which are better represented by other models suitable to representation of continuous phenomena.
+First, a formal ontology is not suitable for representing all aspects of reality that can be named.
+Because of its representational form, it can only represent clearly identifiable individual items, out there in reality, with relations that can – in principle - be verified or falsified by independent persons.
+Examples of such items would be cars, hammers, a shoe maker, a village, but would not include other aspects of reality such as “a” cloud, wave, wind all of which are better represented by other models suitable to representation of continuous phenomena.

 Second, the representational precision of an ontology is limited by its form itself.
-Classes and relations specified at the level of the universal are always approximations for a sphere of reality.
+Classes and relations specified at the level of the universal are always approximations.
 They cannot be expected to form an exact duplicate of the reality modelled.
 The inherent inability of an ontology to provide a one-to-one ideal surrogate for real world objects in no way, however, makes it useless.
-Rather, we maintain that the ontology development process must start with identifying, if the degree of deviation of reality from each element of the model is tolerable for the intended communication purpose of the target community both in terms of precision and in terms of statistical occurrences of exceptions.
+Rather, we maintain that the ontology development process must start with identifyingwhether the degree of deviation of reality from each element of the model is tolerable for the intended communication purpose of the target community both in terms of precision and in terms of statistical occurrences of exceptions.
 If this is established, then logical rules for reasoning can be fomulated and used as an additional engineering construct.

-That being said, the lack of a one-to-one relation between a model and reality does not entail a subjectivist position on (c).
+That being said, the lack of a one-to-one relation between a model and reality does not entail a subjectivist position on issue (c).
 Such a position is staked out by some schools of conceptual modelling that limit the goal of modelling of a formal ontology to replacing intuitive conceptualizations held by groups of actors by logical terms, arguing that how such representations then relate to the reality as such constitutes a black box outside the scope of modelling activity.
-That is to say the for this school of thought, delving into the questions of cognitive science and how correspondence is established between the knower and some known thing is deliberately left outside of the questions posed by the conceptual modeller.
+That is to say that for these schools of thought, delving into the questions of cognitive science and how correspondence is established between the knower and some known thing is deliberately left outside of the questions posed by the conceptual modeller.
 This position is taken, out of a principle of caution, and as a practical measure to limit the scope of formal ontology to a reasonable scale, unburdening it from a direct scientific activity it is not responsible for.

 To our experience, however, this self-restriction is both unnecessary and, more importantly, unhelpful to good modelling.
 Reference to reality is both a necessary and grounding factor for good modelling and leaving it out of scope leaves models without an objective referent.
 Such a limitation is also not justified from a pragmatic, epistemic perspective.
 It is actually the case that there exist many things in our reality and everyday life that (sane) people can reliably identify, classify, relate and communicate in a form compatible with formal ontologies without using logical definitions.
-This is evidenced, within pragmatic epistemic conditions, by the fact that we actually do survive in complex environments and that this is the legal basis for the normal liability of people for their actions in a complex social environment, despite exceptions, border cases and limited precision of expression.
-So reference to reality is functional in an engineering sense.
+It is a fact that we actually do survive in complex environments and that this is the legal basis for the normal liability of people for their actions in a complex social environment, despite exceptions, border cases and limited precision of expression.
+Therefore, reference to reality is functional in an engineering sense.